-DevOps engineers are IT generalists with a wide-ranging knowledge of both development process and operations, including coding, cloud, Kubernetes, configuration management, Infrastructure-as-Code, and system administration.
+DevOps engineers are IT generalists with a wide-ranging knowledge of both development processes and operations, including coding, cloud, Kubernetes monitoring, configuration management, Infrastructure-as-Code, and system administration.
 Their main responsibility is to get features and bug fixes from the development team to the servers continuously and automatically.

 These professionals prepare the infrastructure to run the application and should have at least a basic understanding of how to configure firewalls and secure the app.
 They talk to project managers, developers, testers, and the IT operations team to figure out how to automate the project to make it faster and more reliable.